Green-Software-Foundation/if/website/docs/04-specification/Granularity.md

     email-servers: 5
 ```

-> [!note] Structural granularity is all about increasing the number of nodes in your graph; more nodes mean more outputs are being calculated, and this information can surface insights.
+> Structural granularity is all about increasing the number of nodes in your graph; more nodes mean more outputs are being calculated, and this information can surface insights.

 ### Temporal Granularity